Noël interdit

 "Noël interdit" (translation: Forbidden Christmas) is a Christmas song by French singer Johnny Hallyday.
-It was released as a single in late 1973.
+It was released as a single in November 1973.

 Composition and writing

-The song was written by Michel Mallory and Johnny Hallyday.
-The recording was produced by Jean Renard.
+The song was written by Michel Mallory and Johnny Hallyday, and the recording was produced by Jean Renard.

 Commercial performance

-In France the single spent one week at no. 1 on the singles sales chart (in December 1973).
+In France, the single spent one week at No. 1 on the singles sales chart (in December 1973).